School buses by country: Germany

 In Germany, students travel to school on scheduled public train and bus routes.
 In most cases, these services operate at times to suit school hours and are not run during weekends and holiday periods, though the services are open to use by non-school-related travelers.
 Local authorities subsidize the routes, but parents or guardians are sometimes required to pay a contribution to the cost of a season ticket for use of the services.
-Many scholars use their own bicycles to travel to school and may take these with them when a part of the journey is by train.
+Many students use their own bicycles to travel to school and may take these with them when a part of the journey is by train.

 As student transport is heavily dependent on the public transport system in urban areas, most students are transported on mass-transit or intercity buses along with minibuses in support.
 To distinguish themselves from other buses, routes that only transport students are required to have a destination sign worded "Schulbus" with a yellow background.
 German traffic law gives traffic priority to school buses unloading and loading students; buses are to warn traffic using their four-way hazard lights.

 The maximum speed for German school buses varies.
 While coaches are typically limited to 80 km/h, any buses with standing passengers are limited to 60 km/h.